How To Become A Morning Person And Not Feel Like Garbage All Day

 Science shows that early risers are happier, healthier and more productive than night owls.
 So, if you’re trying to become a morning person, setting an alarm for daybreak might be the answer.
 But transitioning from being a night owl to getting up at the crack of dawn isn’t easy, so we’ve come up with a few tips on how you can pull it off without being useless and feeling cruddy all day.

 Exercise in the morning.

 Studies show that even 15 minutes of exercise first thing in the morning can improve productivity all day.
-Dragging yourself to the gym as soon as you get up improves mental sharpness, reduces stress and gives you a boost of energy that lasts all day.
-So, even though you might feel groggy when you arrive, it’ll be worth it to show up – and you’ll feel great for the rest of the day.
+Getting your ‘cise on as soon as you get up improves mental sharpness, reduces stress and gives you a boost of energy that lasts all day.
+So, even though you might feel groggy in that downward dog, it’ll be worth it – and you’ll feel great for the rest of the day.

 Don’t skip breakfast.

-Rushing out the door means that skipping breakfast probably happens more often than not.
+Rushing around or getting tied up in work and school means that skipping breakfast probably happens more often than not.
 But skipping breakfast is a rookie mistake – an early meal boosts your metabolism and puts you on the right path for the day.